feathericons/feather/README.md

 - [qwik-feather-icons](https://github.com/yeyon/qwik-feather-icons) - Feather icons for Qwik, the Resumable Framework
 - [figma-feather](https://github.com/kevintoepfer/figma-feather) – Feather icons as a Figma component
 - [delphi-feather-icons](https://github.com/shaunroselt/Delphi-Feather-Icons) - Feather icons as a Delphi Library
+- [jsx-feather](https://github.com/rockie-yang/jsx-feather) - Feather Icons for SolidJS or any other JSX library or even a homebrew JSX libraries

 ## License